eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 * `grafana` – For running an instance of Grafana.
 Primarily for showing Hono dashboards.

-Those projects must be allowing to perform internal communication.
+Those projects must be allowed to perform internal communication.

 If projects will be created for you, then you can ignore the calls to `oc new-project` in the following sections.

 ## Clone the Hono repository